richmondu/face_pay/README.md

 # FacePay

 FacePay is a revolutionary digital payment solution that utilizes biometrics to authenticate customers.
+It will be seamlessly integrated country's leading digital wallets solutions (GCash, Paymaya, GrabPay).
 It was a proposal submitted to the "ADB Pay: Digital Payments" challenge of ADB-AIM Hackathon 2019.